ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/27_Communications/275116 PA and Mass Notification.md

    1. As each building is completed a general PA system test shall be performed to verify amplifier operation and speaker coverage and volume levels.
    1. The entire Public Address system will be tested after all to the building public address systems have been installed and tested.
    1. Programming for the Public Address system head end controller and associated components (amplifiers, power supplies, etc.) shall be performed by the Contractor.
-   1. Inspection and testing shall be held in the presence of NREL Technical representatives and to their satisfaction.
+   1. Inspection and testing shall be held in the presence of Owner Technical representatives and to their satisfaction.
    1. The Contractor shall supply personnel and all required auxiliary equipment for the public address system test.
    1. The Public Address system technical representative shall supply personnel to train Owner’s personnel in operation and maintenance of the system installed.
 1. Retain one of first two paragraphs below and coordinate with Drawings.
 Delete both if wiring methods for system are indicated on Drawings.
 Coordinate selection with "Raceways" Article.
-1. END OF SECTION 275116